historic-trails/website/docs/code.md

 1) put `[^SOMETEXT]` in your essay where you want the superscript number to appear, and change SOMETEXT to some unique signifier related to the content of the note.
 In your markdown file, your text will look like:

 ```
-Here's a sample sentence with a footnote at the end. [^source] Here is yet another sentence. [^another-source] The Simms building was remodeled in 2013. [^abqjournal-12-2014]
+Here's a sample sentence with a footnote at the end. [^source] Here is yet another sentence. [^another-source]
 ```

 2) put  `[^SOMETEXT]: Your footnote text` at the bottom of your essay.